kuzzleio/documentation/src/guide/1/pubsub/javascript/index.md

 Now let's move on to the publish side of the test.
 Here we will publish a document that contains the `message` field.
 When Kuzzle receives this message, it will detect that there is a subscriber listening for such messages and will send it to these subscribers, in this case to our Android App.

-We will use the *publish* method that creates a document that contains the value `hello world` in the `message` field.
+We will use the *publish* method that creates a document containing the value `hello world` in the `message` field.

 [snippet=publish]